-The GARCC met four times during the 2021 Financial Year.
-The individual attendance of members at the meetings of this Committee are set out in the Company's Annual Financial Report.
+The GARCC met five (5) times during the 2024 Financial Year.
+The individual attendance of members at the meetings of this committee are set out in the Company's Annual Report on page 8.

 Declaration under s295A of the Corporations Act 2001